project-chip/connectedhomeip/src/platform/nRF5/README.md

 # Overview of CHIP nRF52840 Adaption

-The following is a quick overview of the nRF5 adaptation of CHIP.
+The following is an overview of the nRF5 adaptation of CHIP.
 Most of this code will have parallels in any new adaptation.

-(All file names are relative to `connectedhomeip/src/...`).
+(All file names are relative to `connectedhomeip/src/platform/nRF5...`).

-`include/platform/nRF5/PlatformManagerImpl.h`<br>`nRF5/PlatformManagerImpl.cpp`
+`PlatformManagerImpl.h`<br>`PlatformManagerImpl.cpp`

 -   Concrete implementation of PlatformManager interface
 -   Provides initialization of the CHIP stack and core event loop for the chip